 Incompleteness in the total set of requirements occurs when important requirements are completely forgotten by the stakeholders and therefore not included (incompleteness of content) or when requirements imply further requirements and these are missing (conceptual incompleteness).

-This conceptual incompleteness, on which ReqSuite® is currently focussed, can only be recognized in a context-specific way.
+This conceptual incompleteness, on which ReqSuite® is currently focused, can only be recognized in a context-specific way.
 For example, if application cases are specified, but the resulting detail requirements are still missing, this can only be recognized if you are aware of the context-specific dependency on application cases and functional details.

 Especially since requirements of different types are usually contributed by different people, manual recognition of conceptual incompleteness is often challenging.
 Without an automatic check, it is therefore difficult to adequately control the requirements analysis, which often leads to late requirement extensions with corresponding effects on the overall project.
 The ReqSuite® quality assurance functionality was therefore developed with this in mind and can interpret contextual knowledge at runtime and apply it to specified requirements.